Oops and Daisies

 When it comes to laundry, my kids sometimes help sort it… other times they’re really good at dumping it out.

 I fit chores into the day and encourage my kids to help.
 We don’t have a cleaning reward system.
 No sticker charts.
-And while I have started giving my oldest some “chore money” it’s only for things that go above and beyond the norm… like dusting.
+While I started giving my oldest some “chore money,” it’s only for things that go above and beyond the norm… like dusting.
 By not having a “naptime cleaning fairy” around, they’re regularly seeing me pick up the house and clean dishes.

 In turn, they’re participating more in the household chores.
 As toddlers, they do things like hand me utensils from the dishwasher and pour in the laundry detergent.
-Now that my oldest is a preschooler, she helps more and more, by sorting laundry, putting her books away, and when I do ask for help, it’s more of a reminder, like, “hey it’s almost bedtime, let’s pick up the floor!”
+Now that my oldest is a preschooler, she helps even more , by sorting laundry, putting her books away, and when I do ask for help, it’s more of a reminder, like, “Hey, it’s almost bedtime, let’s pick up the floor!”

 There’s science and research behind this “method” of encouraging kids to be helpful around the house.
-NPR published a piece just this past Summer about this very topic, and as soon and my husband and I read it, we thought: hey, we’re doing something right with our parenting.
+NPR published a piece about this very topic, and as soon and my husband and I read it, we thought: hey, we’re doing something right with our parenting.

 What Happens When The Kids Don’t Want to Help Clean